Marisken Surgery: Treatment, Procedure & Experiences

 The skin tag and surrounding tissue are infiltrated with a local anesthetic.
 After a few minutes, the area is pain-free, leaving only a feeling of pressure.

-Tensioning and grasping the skin tag
+Tension and grasping of the skin tag

 The skin fold is gently lifted with a clamp or tweezers to clearly separate it from the surrounding tissue.